 The Forestry Commission would be the main organisation controlling the felling and management of trees on land other than garden land.
-If you are felling more than 5m? of timber in a quarter calendar year (these trees may be within hedgerows, fields, woods but not gardens), then you may require Forestry Commission Felling Licence.
+If you are felling more than 5 cubic metres of timber in a quarter calendar year (these trees may be within hedgerows, fields, woods but not gardens), then you may require Forestry Commission Felling Licence.

 If the land is within a Site of Special Scientific Interest, you will need to seek consent from Natural England for written consent before undertaking any work.